 Davis always prided herself on never backing down from a challenge and her dedication pays off.
 She raised her voice a full octave in order to appear more feminine, and while it does sound strange at first, you slowly realize that this is a clever choice.
 Ernest Haller’s (Jezebel) slick camerawork, Orry-Kelly’s (Some Like it Hot) exquisite gowns and Margaret Donovan’s wigs, all help Davis achieve the desired effect.
 She has some detractors (director Sherman wasn’t satisfied with Davis’s characterization), but I think Davis gives a riveting performance in a truly challenging role.

 Fans are still divided over Davis’s performance, but no one has ever dared to criticize Rains’s well-thought out, Oscar-nominated work.
 He’s absolutely brilliant.
 Rains has this great ability to convey complex emotions without moving a muscle.
 There are only a few actors who have that kind of power.
-The fine supporting cast includes George Coulouris (For Whom the Bell Tolls), Jerome Cowan (The Song of Bernadette), and Walter Abel (Holiday Inn).
+The fine supporting cast includes George Coulouris (For Whom the Bell Tolls), Jerome Cowan (The Song of Bernadette), and Walter Abel (So Proudly We Hail!).

 Conclusions & Final Thoughts: